-- (1) A building address, date of construction, commemorative tablet, etc; shall not count towards the overall permitted signage on a building or parcel.
-All forms of building identification, except for the building address, shall be cut into a masonry surface or be constructed of bronze or other incombustible material. - (2) Posting of a building address identifying the correct property number as assigned by the City shall be required on each principal building in all districts.
-The number shall be at least three (3) inches in height, but no larger than twelve (12) inches in height. - (C) Building Official Review.
-No sign shall be attached to or be allowed to hang from any building until all necessary wall and roof attachments have been approved by the City Building Official.
+A building address, date of construction, commemorative tablet, etc; shall not count towards the overall permitted signage on a building or parcel.
+All forms of building identification, except for the building address, shall be cut into a masonry surface or be constructed of bronze or other incombustible material.

-- (D) Changeable Copy Signs.
+- (C) Building Official Review.
+No sign shall be attached to or be allowed to hang from any building until all necessary wall and roof attachments have been approved by the City Building Official. - (D) Changeable Copy Signs.
 A changeable copy sign, such as a reader board, may be integrated into an allowable sign subject to the following restrictions: - (1) The message conveyed by the sign face shall not blink, flash, scroll or be so animated as to be deemed a distraction to passing motorists; - (2) Copy on the sign shall not change more than once per day on average (except for time, temperature, and price information which must change when necessary for accuracy); - (3) Characters and backgrounds depicted on a changeable copy sign shall not use florescent coloring. - (4) All changeable copy sign faces shall be limited to a maximum of 25 square feet in sign area, or the maximum size of the type of sign on which the face is placed, whichever is less. - (E) Flags.
 No more than 3 flags may be displayed on any given parcel.
-Individual flags shall not exceed one-hundred (100) square feet in size per surface.
+Individual flags shall not exceed fifty (50) square feet in size per surface.